TomB30/camp-manager/README.md

 - Navigate between days using Previous/Next buttons
 - Create new events with the "+ New Event" button
 - **Drag and drop children** from the sidebar to enroll them in events
-- **Drag and drop children between events** to move them
+- **Drag and drop campers between events** to move them
 - Click on events to see details and manage enrollment
 - Real-time conflict detection prevents double-booking

-### Children Management
+### Campers Management
 - Add new children with medical information and allergies
-- View all enrolled children in a card layout
+- View all enrolled campers in a card layout
 - Click on any child to see their schedule and details
 - Edit or delete child records